 April 4, 2025 hail storm near Trent, TX.
 Radar-confirmed hail track and contractor lead lists available.

 This storm generated 12 NWS alert zones.
-One purchase covers the complete storm track and all addresses across every zone.
+Pro access covers the complete storm track and all addresses across every zone.

 Trent, TX